psychemedia/storytelling-notes/blacksmith-devil-willy-wisp.md

 "Oh, that 's a bad wish, Billy."

-"Oh, no; you 'll see it 's good.
+"Oh, no; you'll see it 's good.
 Next thing I wish for is a purse so that no one can take out whatever I put into it."

 "Oh, Billy, Billy! that 's a bad wish.
 Be careful now about the third wish," said the hermit.